r-krasovskiy/spanish-bot/README.md

 6) create a file <b>.env</b> and put there the received Telegram tocken (in string format - 'XXX...XXX'), name this variable as <b><i>TELEGRAM_TOKEN</i></b>;
 7) launch bot by the command <b><i>python spanish_bot.py</i></b>;
 8) find yur bot by name received within registration on the step 5 above;
-9) start chatting with the bot and learn Spanish wirds.
+9) start chatting with the bot and learn Spanish words.

 ## Steps for further development
 <p>